Famospace/Famo.us-Monospace/README.md

 Famospace is a reengineered and redesigned version of Monospace, a native iOS app by Daniel Lutz, that runs in the browser on any device.

-Famospace is a unique puzzle game where players need to think in both 2 and 3 dimensions.

-The goal is to collect a certain amount of grey cubes in every level.
+This is a unique puzzle game where players need to think in both 2 and 3 dimensions.
+The goal is to collect a certain number of grey cubes in every level.
 To do so, the player is given the ability to switch between 2 and 3-dimensional views of the game situation.
 Possibilities and solutions change depending on the players perspective.

 ### Screenshots
 | Main Menu | Sample Level |